Degree symbol: Keyboard entry

 Some computer keyboard layouts, such as the QWERTY layout as used in Italy, the QWERTZ layout as used in Germany, Austria and Switzerland, and the AZERTY layout as used in France and Belgium, have the degree symbol available directly on a key.
 But the common keyboard layouts in English-speaking countries do not include the degree sign, which then has to be input some other way.
-The method of inputting depends on the operating system being used.
+The method of inputting depends on the operating system and keyboard mapping being used.